Permissionless-Software-Foundation/bch-wallet-web3-android/dev-docs/README.md

   - Footer - Footer links

 After initialization, the InitailizedView is displayed.
 This loads the AppBody, which is a wrapper for each View.
 Views are selected using the navigation menu.
 When one View is selected, the others are hidden.

+## Loading of Wallet
+The wallet library [minimal-slp-wallet](https://www.npmjs.com/package/minimal-slp-wallet) is loaded at startup, and initialized with a web3 back end server.
+By default, the back-end server is free-bch.fullstack.cash.
+However, a list of back end servers provided by the [PSF](https://psfoundation.cash) are loaded into a drop-down from a GitHub